zabulus/core/src/install/arch-specific/win32/installation_readme.txt

 before installing this package.

-Installation on systems with Firebird 2.0 Unstable
+Installation on systems with Firebird 2.0 Alpha
 --------------------------------------------------

-The Firebird 1.5.2 installation process cannot detect a running version of Firebird 2.0 Unstable.
-If you have been running an early unstable version of Firebird 2.0 it is essential that you stop the server before attempting to install Firebird 1.5.2.
+The Firebird 1.5.3 installation process cannot detect a running version of Firebird 2.0 Alpha.
+If you have been running an alpha version of Firebird 2.0 it is essential that you stop the server before attempting to install Firebird 1.5.3.

-New features of the installer in Firebird 1.5.2
+New features of the installer in Firebird 1.5.3
 -----------------------------------------------

 Support for several languages has been added to the